 Step 1) Rewire Your Brain With Positive Thinking

-To feel more motivated in retirement you need to get out of the downwards spiral of negative thinking that is dragging you down and stopping you from all the greatness you can achieve in life.
-And therefore you need to interrupt your current train of thoughts and replace them with new, positive ones.
+To feel more motivated in retirement, you need to get out of the downward spiral of negative thinking dragging you down and stopping you from all the greatness you can achieve in life.
+And therefore, you need to interrupt your current train of thoughts and replace them with new, positive ones.

-When you consciously replace negative thoughts with positive thoughts you’re rewiring your brain, because your brain is like a muscle.
-What you train becomes stronger, so your training your mind to become better at positive thinking.
-And with a more positive mindset, you feel more motivated to do all things you want to do in your retirement.
+When you consciously replace negative thoughts with positive thoughts, you’re rewiring your brain because your brain is like a muscle.
+What you train becomes stronger, so you train your mind to become better at positive thinking.
+And with a more positive mindset, you feel more motivated to do everything you want in your retirement.

 But how do you start with positive thinking?
 Well, the best to help you out is Tony Robbins.
 He is the master of positive thinking.
 With his 30-day programs, he helped millions of people worldwide claiming back their personal power.
 And creating a positive mindset to transform their lives from ordinary to extraordinary.
 His 30-day Personal Power Coaching Program helps you to become aware of your harmful thoughts, how to eliminate them, and how to replace them with positive thoughts.

 Once you’ve become aware of your negative thoughts, you probably discovered some fears and limiting beliefs that are holding you back.
 Perhaps you also have a lot of self-doubt about your own skills and talents.
 These are all elements that keep you unmotivated to do anything in your retired life.

 Once you know your fears and hurting beliefs, you have two options.
 Either keep running from them or face them and rise above.
 The last option is the step to take when you want to get your motivation back in retirement.
 Because you don’t want to be a prisoner of your own beliefs your whole life, right?

 “Everything you want is on the other side of fear” – Jack Canfield